florianv/petrinet/README.md

 #### Creating a simple Petri Net

-For this you must use the `PNPetrinet` class.
+In order to create a Petri Net, you must use the `PNPetrinet` class.

-It acts as a factory to create elements, and allow to connect easily Place to Transitions and Transitions to Places.
+This class allows to create the elements presented above, and easily connect a Place to a Transition or vice-versa.

-Unless you know what you are doing, you should ayways use the `PNPetrinet::connect` method to connect elements.

-I've constrained the system to have one start Place, and you must pass this object to the PNPetrinet class, in order to create a petri net.
+I have constrained the system to have one Start Place as top level Node, and you must pass this Place to the `PNPetrinet` object, as shown in the example :
-The way the elements are connected, allow to know only the start Place, in order to know the whole Petri Net.

 ```php
 <?php